CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Procedure for catastrophic damage
 ** Next relocations **

 The possibilities for the integration of third parties, subcontractors and subcontractors by the outsourcing service provider are to be regulated.
-In general, it is advisable not to exclude this in principle, but to establish meaningful conditions.
+In general, it is advisable not to exclude this principle, but to establish meaningful conditions.
 In principle, any further relocation should only be permissible if all the requirements that are met by the service provider under the existing outsourcing relationship are met.

 ** Client capability **